 Stuck at the Starting Line?
 Understanding Asbestos Requirements for Your Flooring Project

 You’ve chosen your new flooring, cleared the furniture, and are ready for a fresh look.
-But when the installers from HŌM solutions or Home Depot arrive, they often ask a question that puts everything on hold: "Do you have the asbestos inspection report for this floor?"
+But when the installers from HŌM Solutions or Home Depot arrive, they often ask a question that puts everything on hold: "Do you have the asbestos inspection report for this floor?"

 The Regulatory Reality in Colorado